Kelley O'Hara: Podcast

 O'Hara at the Just Women's Sports pregame show before the 2022 NWSL Championship.

 In July 2020, O'Hara launched a podcast with sports website Just Women's Sports.
 The podcast was rebranded as The Players' Pod in April 2022.
 Website founder Haley Rosen had asked O'Hara to join the advisory board.
 O'Hara said that she instead asked to host their podcast because she'd "always thought hosting a podcast would be fun."
 O'Hara says her goal is to generate "open, candid conversations" about the lives of athletes, particularly female athletes.
 The podcast posted its last episode on August 9, 2023.

+Film

+On April 23, 2024, O'Hara announced that she was one of the executive producers of "Ripe!," a queer short film in which two young women develop feelings for each other after a competitive moment in a pickup soccer game.
+"Ripe!," which celebrates the ripening of LGBTQIA+ identities and shedding queer shame, premiered at the 2024 Tribeca Film Festival on June 9, 2024.
+The film won Best Narrative Short at the festival.

 Personal life

 O'Hara was one of many out LGBT athletes to compete in the 2019 FIFA Women's World Cup in France.

 As of 2019, during her off-season, she resides with her partner, Kameryn Stanhouse, in Washington, D.C.
 She got engaged to Stanhouse on New Year's Eve 2022, announcing it to fans via Instagram.
-On April 23, 2024, O'Hara announced that she was one of the executive producers of "Ripe!," a queer short film in which two young women develop feelings for each other after a competitive moment in a pickup soccer game.
-"Ripe!," which celebrates the ripening of LGBTQIA+ identities and shedding queer shame, premiered at the 2024 Tribeca Film Festival on June 9, 2024.